husayt/josediazgonzalez.com/_posts/2012-01-17-full-stack-cakephp-deployment-with-chef-capistrano-part-3.markdown

 So what's next?
 Well, we have yet to deploy an entire server, and there is still the matter of what a `DNA` file actually is.
 As well, it would be useful to know how to actually push all of these files onto the server, and maintain the server as we move ahead.
 So the next post will cover the following:

+- Create a full-fledged cookbook
 - `DNA` files, how do they work?

-- Syncing cookbooks and server dna to machines
-- Actual machine deployment
+We'll get to the rest at a later date.

 **To Be Continued**